This leaflet provides a checklist of things that may help you to lose weight.

 Some people lose weight by strict dieting for a short period.
-However, as soon as their diet is over, they often go back to their old eating habits, and their weight goes straight back on.
+However, as soon as their diet is over, they often go back to their old eating habits, with their weight going straight back on.
 Losing weight, and then keeping it off, needs a change in lifestyle for life.
 This includes such things as:

-- The type of food and drink that you normally buy.
+- The type of food and drink that you normally consume.

 - Your pattern of eating.

 - The amount of physical activity that you do.